Bart: I'm not sure.

 - Futurama parodies the 2001 scene described above with one where a spaceship's controlling computer, attempting to listen in on a conversation, bemoans the fact that it can't read lips.

-- In practice, lipreading is fairly difficult skill, with around 25-50% success on identifying words and filling in blanks (as studies and statistics have shown).
-Not all deaf people can lipread, as some people would assume, and to top it off, it also varies depending on the individual deaf person's hearing level.
-And to add to mess, it also depends on the person speaking, especially if the person: mumbles, has a strong accent, or a has beard/mustache (they covers the lips).
+- In practice, lipreading is fairly difficult skill, with around 25-50% success on identifying words; the rest is using logic to fill in the blanks.
+Not all deaf people can lipread, as some would assume, and to top it off, it also varies depending on the individual deaf person's hearing level.
+And to add to mess, it also depends on the person speaking, especially if the person mumbles, has a strong accent, or has facial hair that covers the lips.
+Generally, deaf people have a much easier time understanding someone they know personally—family and friends—than complete strangers.